lass026q/system_integration/00._Assignments/05a._webhooks/node/readme.md

 ### Initiating a Subscription

-Send a POST request to the `/order` endpoint with the amount and the URL of your webhook handler as JSON data.
+Send a POST request to the `/order` endpoint with an amount and the URL of your webhook handler as JSON data.

 **Request:**